UnleavenedCode/gads-project/Lab1.md

 ## Task 1: Create a Virtual machine **'my-vm-1'** using the command line
 1. In the Top Right toolbar, Open the Cloud Shell Button
 2. Click **Continue** to launch the Cloud Shell in the browser.
-3. Display and Take Note of the Zone which has bene assigned to you using command below:
+3. Display and Take Note of the Zone which has been assigned to you using command below:

     `gcloud compute zones list  | grep us-central1-b`